kubernetes/kubernetes/docs/access.md

 Initially:
 - a `quota` object is immutable.
-- for hosted k8s systems that do billing, Project is recommended level for billing accounts.
+- for hosted K8s systems that do billing, Project is recommended level for billing accounts.
 - Every object that consumes resources should have a `project` so that Resource usage stats are roll-up-able to `project`.
-- admin sets quota objects by writing a config file.
+- K8s Cluster Admin sets quota objects by writing a config file.

 Improvements:
 - allow one project to charge the quota for one or more other projects.
 This would be controlled by a policy which allows changing a billing_project= label on an object.
 - allow quota to be set by project owners for (project x label) combinations (e.g. let "webserver" project use 100 cores, but to prevent accidents, don't allow "webserver" project and "instance=test" use more than 10 cores.
 - tools to help write consistent quota config files based on number of minions, historical project usages, QoS needs, etc.
-- way for admin to incrementally adjust Quota objects.
+- way for K8s Cluster Admin to incrementally adjust Quota objects.

 Simple profile:
    - a single `project` with infinite resource limits.